Covid-19 Response - Frequently Asked Questions (updated 19th May 2020)

 If you have already applied to us for permission to mutually exchange your home with another tenant, we will be in contact with you to discuss your individual circumstances and decide if the swap can go ahead at this time.

 Please discuss your circumstances with your exchange partner as well so you properly understand whether the move is essential at this time.

-Any new applications for a mutual exchange will be considered on a case by case basis and we will contact you to discuss you deferring your application whilst strict public restrictions remain in place.
+Any new applications for a mutual exchange will be considered on a case by case basis with only essential moves potentially progressing at this time.
+We will contact you to discuss deferring your application while strict public restrictions remain in place.

 Will reports of anti-social behaviour still be investigated?

 We are still operating an anti-social behaviour service although we will do this remotely, by telephone and email contact only.
 We will not undertake home or area visits to investigate any reports of anti-social behaviour and will involve the Police for the most serious issues which present an immediate risk.

 My neighbour is regularly outside.
 I am worried.
 Can you do anything?

 We appreciate that this scenario may be concerning, especially now as we enter the ‘stay alert’ phase of the Government’s COVID-19 Recovery Strategy, but the latest Government guidance asks us all to ‘stay at home as much as possible’ and does not prevent people from moving around outside of their property or in their garden for exercise and relaxation.
 Unless your neighbour is having a social gathering with multiple people other than their household or is causing anti-social behaviour and/or nuisance in the process, there is little action we can take.
 Although all of us are still to stay at home as much as possible, work from home where we can and limit our contact with other people, the focus remains on keeping your distance if you go out ensuring you stay 2 metres apart where possible and to follow advice on regular hand washing, the risk to you personally should be minimised.